-Designed for the initiatives of the client and the particular culture, these custom retreats and offsites incorporate Christine’s multi-disciplinary skills in visual and narrative arts, as well as expertise in creative process, leadership, branding and messaging, and team-building.
+Designed to support the initiatives of the client and suit the particular culture, Christine’s custom retreats and offsites incorporate her multi-disciplinary skills in visual and narrative arts, as well as expertise in creative process, leadership, branding and messaging, and team-building.
 They are ideal for groups wanting to envision or re-vision their organization as a whole or any aspect of it.
 From that discovery follows the articulation of goals, strategies, and actionable tasks.

 “This is wonderful!
 Your comments and insights are great and important!
 One interesting side benefit with this process [is that] the request to dream asks that an individual become vulnerable.
 This vulnerability (if honored – which you did so well!) creates trust.
 I believe our teams have a more enriched relationship because of this trust.”
 C-level executive, Fortune 50 corporation

 “How amazing!
 We were just talking yesterday about how profound the changes were.
 Everyone is marveling at the things that have opened up.
 Hoping to see even more profound results in the coming months, as everyone is back from vacation and fully focused and charged.
 Thank you so much!”
 Founding partner, 10-person professional firm

 A powerful communication tool, visual storytelling helps to understand problems….